reactive/data-client/docs/rest/guides/nested-response.md

 ---
-title: Resources with nested structure
+title: Entities with nested structure
-sidebar_label: Nesting related resources (server-side join)
+sidebar_label: Nesting related data
 ---

 import HooksPlayground from '@site/src/components/HooksPlayground';

 Say you have a foreignkey author, and an array of foreign keys to contributors.

-First we need to model what this will look like by adding members to our [Resource][1] definition.
+First we need to model what this will look like by adding members to our [Entity][1] definition.
 These should be the primary keys of the entities we care about.

 Next we'll provide a definition of nested members in the [schema][3] member.